jsherling/classic-blog/_lists/top-terms.md

 ---
-layout: lists
+layout: list
-title: Terms & Conditions
+title: 4 Terms, 1 Phrase & 3 Conditions
 ---

 **1** &mdash; A single term for a US Senator is 6 years